Madrid to Valencia: A Trip You shouldn't skip

-- Tickets for the AVE high-speed train currently start at USD 25.60*.
-Price increase closer to departure date.
+- The prices for tickets for the AVE high-speed train increase closer to departure date.
 Book at least a few days in advance to secure the best deal.

 - Trips via region and intercity trains are also available.
 The price is significantly less, but the journey time is almost 7 hours.